eshwen/lab-book/README.md

 ## To do list

-- Organise the files better:
-  - Move everything into the `modules` directory.
-Then have one subdirectory for each section of the lab book, with further subdirectories for figures, etc.
 - Go through lab book and modernise things where possible, reducing the need for additional, unnecessary packages
 - Replace additional repeated commands with macros
+- Consider going through whole lab book and tidying up (rewording and restructuring things better, etc.)